with a Baby

 Folding back seat with belt and storage space (F250 center console seat)

-Custom steal roof rack and cedar deck mounted on aviation grade aluminium "L track"
+Custom steel roof rack and cedar deck mounted on aviation grade aluminium "L track"

 Rack has removable attachment points